Innim/flutter_login_vk/README.md

 ### Additional VK.com app setup

-TODO
+Go to [My Apps](https://vk.com/apps?act=manage) and click "Manage" on your app.

+On tab "Information" you should:
-3. Enter "Description".
+1. Enter "Description".
-4. Select a suitable "Type" and "Category".
+2. Select a suitable "Category".

-Application on

-Icons
+3. Upload small icon "32x32 icon".
+4. Click "Save".
+5. Upload "Square banner" and "A square banner for catalog" - user can see it.

+Setup other settings if you need it.

+Than go to "Setting" tab and turn on application: change "App status" from `Application off` to `Application on and visible to all`.

+Click "Save".

 ### Usage in application